 We are on five continents.
 Our languages and situations are often very different, but the diversity converges with the internet and specifically through this journal of scientific level.

-In each edition a single theme is addressed, but by three authors from three different linguistic and cultural areas.
-This naturally opens up bibliographies in English, French and Spanish.
+In each edition a single theme is addressed, but by different authors from different linguistic and cultural areas.
+This naturally opens up bibliographies in English, Iatlian, Arabic, French and Spanish.

 Telos n° 1, February 2015

 There could not be a better subject for this first issue of Telos – Pope Francis.
 He holds an office that concerns all of us, wherever we may be.
 His theology makes us look afresh as it breaks with the usual stereotypes whilst at the same time showing a surprising consistency in his media actions and positions.
 Where is he coming from?
 What is his academic background?
 What inspires him?
 To what references relate his action and his thinking?
 Can we « understand » Pope Francis ?

 n°1- February 2015

 Vicente BOTELLA CUBELLS Traces of Saint Thomas Aquinas in Pope Francis’ Evangelii Gaudium 15-31